About NewMachine

 Durability

-We design every system for a ten-year lifespan and test it against failure scenarios most firms never consider.
-Redundant power, redundant cooling, redundant network paths — because in trading infrastructure, "good enough" is a liability.
+We design every system for a ten-year lifespan and test it against failure scenarios most teams never consider.
+Redundant power, redundant cooling, redundant network paths — because in GPU infrastructure, "good enough" is a liability.

 Precision

-Microseconds matter and nanoseconds add up.
-We measure everything — cable lengths, switch-hop counts, clock drift, power delivery consistency — because at the infrastructure layer, small imprecisions cascade into large performance gaps.
+FLOPS matter and bandwidth adds up.
+We measure everything — interconnect latency, GPU memory bandwidth, storage throughput, cooling efficiency — because at the infrastructure layer, small imprecisions cascade into training time and cost overruns.

 Operational Excellence

 Infrastructure is only as good as the team that operates it.
-Our NOC runs around the clock with engineers who understand trading workflows, not just server hardware.
-Incidents are detected in seconds, communicated in minutes, and resolved with the urgency that live markets demand.
+Our NOC runs around the clock with engineers who understand ML training workflows, not just server hardware.
+GPU failures are detected in seconds, communicated in minutes, and resolved with the urgency that multi-day training runs demand.